Dr Pauline Polkey Masters Scholarship - School of Arts and Humanities

 - Write a thank you letter to your donor which introduces yourself (providing your name and subject of study);

-- Write an end of year report which will be shared with your donor to explain the impact that the scholarship has had on your studies and your university life – within the report you will be expected to provide your name, subject of study;
+- Write an end of year report which will be shared with your donor to explain the impact that the scholarship has had on your studies and your university life – within the report you will be expected to provide your name and subject of study;

 - Attend an introduction event during your studies at NTU, where you will: